First inauguration of Barack Obama: Post-ceremony traditions

-Former President George W. Bush looks at the U.S. Capitol as he is departing on a US Marine Corps helicopter after the inauguration.
+Former president George W. Bush looks at the U.S. Capitol as he is departing on a US Marine Corps helicopter after the inauguration.

-After the inaugural ceremony on the west front of the U.S. Capitol, President Obama, First Lady Michelle Obama, Vice President Joe Biden and Dr. Jill Biden escorted former president George W. Bush and former first lady Laura Bush to the honorary departure ceremony on the east side of the U.S. Capitol.
+After the inaugural ceremony on the west front of the U.S. Capitol, President Obama, First Lady Michelle Obama, Vice President Joe Biden and Jill Biden escorted former president George W. Bush and former first lady Laura Bush to the honorary departure ceremony on the east side of the U.S. Capitol.
 Before the luncheon and in keeping with tradition, President Obama signed his first presidential orders in the President's Room at the Capitol, and then signed the guest book for the luncheon.
 The first order signed by Obama was a proclamation declaring his Inauguration Day a "National Day of Renewal and Reconciliation", in which he called "upon all of our citizens to serve one another and the common purpose of remaking this Nation for our new century".
 Next, Obama signed orders to officially present the nominations for his Cabinet and several sub‑Cabinet officials to the U.S. Congress for its approval.
 The Obamas and Bidens then attended an inaugural luncheon at the U.S. Capitol before traveling from there to the presidential reviewing stand at the White House to watch the parade.